-Travers soon figured that other deaf and hard of hearing people shared the same problem.
+Travers soon figured other deaf and hard-of-hearing people shared the same problem.
 That’s when he came up with an idea for a mask featuring a window to enable open communication.
-He’d already taught himself to sew masks in March of 2020 when the pandemic first hit.
-With his novel concept in mind, he sat down at his dining room table and began to work on a prototype with an opening covered by clear plastic.
+He’d already taught himself to sew face masks in March of 2020 when the pandemic first hit.
+With his novel concept in mind, he sat at his dining room table and began working on a prototype with an opening covered by clear plastic.
 The result?
 Major media outlets like The Washington Post and Today.com featured Travers and his new invention.

-The Today.com article shares how Asli Knowles, a Publix employee who wanted to easily communicate with deaf and hearing-impaired shoppers who could see her face, saw Travers’ Instagram posts and reached out to him.
-“I like to smile,” she wrote, “and I think this pandemic is making everyone upset, and I want to make my customers happy with my smile.”
+The Today.com article shares how Asli Knowles, a Publix employee who wanted to easily communicate with deaf and hard-of-hearing shoppers who could see her face, saw Travers’ Instagram posts and reached out to him.
+“I like to smile,” she wrote, “and I think this pandemic is upsetting everyone, and I want to make my customers happy with my smile.”

 Moved by her request, Travers sent a letter to her managers.
-“Alsi’s reason for wanting my clear, see-through facial covering with a plastic window is the most selfless reason I have ever come across.
-She is clearly an asset to her organization,” he stated.
+“Alsi’s reason for wanting my clear, see-through facial covering with a plastic window is the most selfless reason I have ever encountered.
+She is an asset to her organization,” he stated.

 “Brian Travers’ story illustrates why I chose to go into patent law,” enthuses John Rizvi.
-“It is an honor to have represented someone whose invention has made a tremendous impact on the lives of other people during one of the most difficult times in recent history.
+“It is an honor to have represented someone whose invention has made a tremendous impact on other people's lives during one of the most difficult times in recent history.
 Brian represents the best of what human beings can accomplish when they ask themselves how they can improve people’s lives in their communities.
 Everyone at The Patent Professor® congratulates Brian on a job well done.”

 About The Patent Professor